pysat/pysat/docs/new_instrument.rst

 in-place as needed; equivalent to a 'modify' custom routine.

-keywords are not supported within the init module method signature, though custom keyword support for instruments is available.
+keywords are not supported within the init module method signature, though custom keyword support for instruments is available via inst.kwargs.

 **default**